 In the wild these otters have a typical lifespan of 5-10 years.
 However, in captivity they can live for up to 20.

 The bulk of their diet is made up of fresh water fish and reptiles.
 However, they will also eat small birds, rodents, insects, crustaceans and amphibians.

 There are big differences in the times during which these animals breed both in the wild and in captivity.
 In areas where there are no monsoon seasons they may breed at any time, however in areas which are hit by monsoons, they will breed towards the end of this season, with their young being ready for birth after a gestation of 61 – 65 days after the weather has subsided.
 They may give birth to 2 to 5 young per year, and the mating pair will often form a strong bond, staying together for most of their lives

 These Otters are classed as Vulnerable due to a number of factors including the decline in wet land habitat through their range, increased contamination of fresh water ways with pesticides and a continued trade in their fur (leading to wide spread poaching).

 Otters have two layers of fur, the top fur keeps the bottom one dry to help retain body temperature.

 The Smooth Coated Otter During Your Day Out in Kent

 At Wingham Wildlife Park we have one male smooth coated otter named Bob and a female named pong.
 They are on display opposite the European wolf enclosure and can often be seen playing together in their pool.
 Although, they also have plenty of dry land and platforms to relax on as well as their shelter.
-We have a daily feed at 12:00 in which our keepers carry out important training which not only allows us to check these animals over for any injuries they may have sustained but also acts as a form of enrichment.
+We have a daily feed at 12:00 in which our keepers carry out important training which not only allows us to check the pair over for any injuries but also acts as a form of enrichment.